Woodbridge Township, New Jersey: Local government

 Woodbridge is governed within the Faulkner Act, formally known as the Optional Municipal Charter law, under the Mayor-Council system of municipal government.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of a directly elected mayor and a nine-member Township Council, with all officials elected to staggered four-year terms of office on a partisan basis as part of the November general election in odd-numbered years.
-The council is comprised of four members elected at-large and five members elected from each of the township's five wards.
+The council includes four members elected at-large and five members elected from each of the township's five wards.
 The at-large and mayoral seats come up together for vote followed two years later by the five ward seats.
-The Township Council is the legislative body of Woodbridge Township.